RedisLabs/redislabs-docs/content/platforms/kubernetes/managing-images.md

 ## Determining image pull sources

 Every pod in your deployed application has a source repository.
-You can determine the sources by a simple command:
+You can determine the sources by running this command:

 ```
 kubectl get pods --all-namespaces -o jsonpath="{..image}" |tr -s '[[:space:]]' '\n' | uniq -c